What's it like to negotiate with Iran? We asked people who have done it

 Distrust but verify

-Iran was attacked twice in the past year.
-First in June of last year, as nuclear negotiations were ongoing, Israel and the U.S. struck the country's nuclear facilities.
+Iran was attacked twice in the past year, first in June, as nuclear negotiations were ongoing, Israel and the U.S. struck the country's nuclear facilities.
 Months later, at the end of February, Iran was attacked again at the start of the latest conflict.
 This time around, "the level of trust is probably almost at an all-time low," Malley said.

 "It's hard for them to take at their word what they're hearing from U.S. officials," Malley said.
 The Iranians, he said, have to be wondering how long any commitment will last and "will be very hesitant to give up something that's tangible" — such as their enriched uranium — in exchange for anything that isn't ironclad or subject to suddenly be discarded by Trump or some future president.